 Hawks' Andrew White: Recalled from G-League

-White was recalled from the G-League's Erie BayHawks on Wednesday, Michael Cunningham of The Atlanta Journal-Constitution reports.
+White was recalled from the G-Leagues' Erie BayHawks on Saturday, Michael Cunningham of The Atlanta Journal-Constitution reports.

-White was sent to the G-League to help Erie with their playoff run.
-But, with that game over with, he'll head back to Atlanta.
-He's seen mostly spot run with the team as of late, but has averaged 4.5 points and 2.5 rebounds across 14.6 minutes over his past 11 appearances.
+Erie was eliminated from the playoffs Friday night, so White will presumably remain with Atlanta for the team's final two games of the regular season.
+Since March 9, White is averaging 4.2 points and 2.5 rebounds in 14.3 minutes at the NBA level.

 More News